 When you work with a direct mortgage lender such as Carrington, you interact with the same people from the same company throughout the entire process – from application to close – ensuring you get the attention to detail that you deserve.
-A direct mortgage lender is generally the party who approves the loan and can sometimes offer lower rates/costs and a quicker process than a mortgage broker.
-A mortgage broker is a middleman who brings you to the actual lender; having that middleman can sometimes result in delays and a higher cost for you.What is the difference between an Interest Rate & an Annual Percentage Rate?
+A mortgage broker is a state licensed business that brings your loan to one or more lenders for review.
+They provide the consumer with an opportunity to examine a variety of home loan financing programs.
+Overall, your choice will depend on if you prefer to work directly with a lender or a mortgage broker who would act as your point of contact.What is the difference between an Interest Rate & an Annual Percentage Rate?

 Your interest rate is the “Promissory Note Rate” which is reflected as the monthly borrowing cost you pay on the unpaid balance of your home loan.
 While similar, an Annual Percentage Rate (APR) reflects both your interest rate and the timing and effects of any certain additional costs or prepaid finance charges such as the origination fee, points, private mortgage insurance, underwriting and processing fees.
 (Your loan may not include all of the items above.)

 While your interest rate is the rate reflected on your Promissory Note, the APR is a universal measurement that can assist you in comparing the differing costs of mortgage loans offered by different mortgage lenders.What are "pre-payment penalties" and why would I have to pay them?

 A pre-payment penalty is a fee charged to the borrower for paying off their mortgage early.
 A pre-payment penalty is often attached to a loan in exchange for a slightly lower rate.
 Pre-payment penalties can benefit lenders by, among other things, discouraging refinancing if rates fall.